xyproto/orbiton/hai/README.md

 ## Font configuration

-The font can be set via the `GUI_FONT` environment variable, like this:
+The font can be set via the `HAI_FONT` environment variable, like this:

-    export GUI_FONT="Iosevka 16"
+    export HAI_FONT="Iosevka 16"

 Or this:

-    export GUI_FONT="Terminus 10"
+    export HAI_FONT="Terminus 10"

 The default font is `JetBrainsMonoNL 10`.